reetlago/reetlago.github.io/_posts/2016-03-13-it-must-be-me.md

 ---
-layout: poem
+layout: lyric
-category: poetry
+category: reggae
 reason: The first two verses were created while driving to work on January 28.
 The rest on March 13.
+Use reggae rhythm here, e.g. it *must* be me, it must *beeeeee* me.
 ---
 I moved to Spain
 But what remained